tldr-pages/tldr/pages/linux/bluetoothd.md

 > Daemon to manage bluetooth devices.
 > More information: <https://manned.org/bluetoothd>.

-- Start daemon:
+- Start the daemon:

 `bluetoothd`

-- Start logging to stdout:
+- Start the daemon, logging to stdout:

 `bluetoothd --nodetach`

-- Start with a specific configuration file:
+- Start the daemon with a specific configuration file:

 `bluetoothd --configfile {{path/to/file}}`

-- Start with verbose output to stderr:
+- Start the daemon with verbose output to stderr:

 `bluetoothd --debug`

-- Start with verbose output for an specific file:
+- Start the daemon with verbose output for an specific file:

 `bluetoothd --debug={{path/to/file.c}}`